risc0/risc0/docs/metal-optimization-progress.md

   versions if possible.
 A CI Apple Silicon runner passing with a different Xcode or Metal Toolchain would be a strong signal that this is toolchain-sensitive.
   This machine only has Xcode 26.5 build `17F42` installed, so this comparison is not locally actionable without installing another Xcode or using CI.
+The build cache now keys `.metallib` artifacts by the resolved `metal`/`metallib` tool paths and version banners, so future cross-toolchain runs should rebuild instead of reusing stale local Metal compiler output.
+The build script also watches common Xcode selection inputs (`DEVELOPER_DIR`, `SDKROOT`, and `/var/db/xcode_select_link` when present).
 - Establish a stable benchmark matrix:
   - warm `hello-world` proof: present, but too small to distinguish safe CPU-eval-check and forced full-Metal eval-check.